Definition of 'exhibition'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Yet this is the picture of war that a new exhibition in London presents.
 Times, Sunday Times (2017)Here are 11 new exhibitions opening this summer that are worth a visit.
 Smithsonian Mag (2017)This app logs the top tours, museums and exhibitions to see around the world.
 The Sun (2016)A barn must be born again as an exhibition space.
 Times, Sunday Times (2016)A new exhibition might overturn a few of these preconceptions.
 Times, Sunday Times (2017)At first glance this amazing sight looked as if it had been carefully arranged like a modern art exhibition, and it left local people utterly bemused.
 Times, Sunday Times (2016)You wait years for a great art exhibition and then five come along at once.
 Times, Sunday Times (2012)We recently visited the primary school of our youngest granddaughter to see an art exhibition.
 Times, Sunday Times (2009)This was not an exhibition of power or bravado but a masterclass of planning and execution.
 Times, Sunday Times (2016)They claim there is a shortage of exhibition space in the capital.
 Times, Sunday Times (2013)Most shows combine aerial displays with exhibitions of aircraft on the ground.
 Times, Sunday Times (2015)The galleries will no longer confine exhibitions to the areas defined by their collections.
 Times, Sunday Times (2009)Another aim of the society was to present this exciting work to the public in exhibitions.
 Times, Sunday Times (2014)And the new exhibition building somehow involves an awful lot of stairs and corridors.
 Times, Sunday Times (2007)This last gallery in the exhibition is the least successful.
 The Times Literary Supplement (2014)This exhibition charts the history of banknotes.
 Times, Sunday Times (2007)That itself will make a good exhibition space.
 Times, Sunday Times (2006)This exhibition puts scholarship above showmanship.
 Times, Sunday Times (2010)This is the first museum exhibition to focus on architecture and its relevance to the Surrealist imagination.
 Times, Sunday Times (2010)Back down in the city, there are some interesting festivals and exhibitions over the summer.
-Times, Sunday Times (2010)There are naked art exhibitions and cooking groups in Manchester.
-Times, Sunday Times (2012)Its inaugural major exhibition displays the works of ten contemporary artists from Colombia.
+Times, Sunday Times (2010)Its inaugural major exhibition displays the works of ten contemporary artists from Colombia.
 Times, Sunday Times (2013)Security alarms were triggered as the other two ripped the four paintings from a wall in the exhibition area on the ground floor.
 The Sun (2008)But this is a public exhibition, not an academic exercise.
 The Times Literary Supplement (2014)There are 63 of his works in the exhibition with another ten attributed to him and his workshop.
 Times, Sunday Times (2010)I find these exhibitions interesting as they offer a new and different challenge to the garden designer.
 The Education of a Gardener (1994)It wasn't actually going to be displayed but was part of the wider body of work in the exhibition.
 Times, Sunday Times (2007)The Met said that the works were already beginning to arrive at the museum before an exhibition scheduled to open next year.
 Times, Sunday Times (2013)For the Great Exhibition brought with it more than merely machinery.
 Consuming Passions: Leisure and Pleasure in Victorian Britain (2006)This was not an exhibition of power, more grass-court guile.
 Times, Sunday Times (2009)A major exhibition of the collection of the world's oldest photographic society takes you on a historical tour of the medium.
 Times, Sunday Times (2014)

 Trends of 'exhibition'